akuklev/HOCC/README.md

 finitistic core system that metamathematical proofs could be compiled into, namely a constructive version of the non-Gödelian theory of hereditarily finite sets by F. Pakhomov, which is the only known example of a natural axiomatic system that proves its own consistency.
-We develop a logic-free calculus for this theory to implement its by construction faithful model in terms of canonically inductive types.
+We develop a logic-free calculus for this theory to implement its by-construction faithful model in terms of canonically inductive types.

 § Conclusion and Future Work